sabeerbikba/dev.tools/README.md

 # Dev.tools Collection

-This project is a collection of useful developer tools built with React and Vite.
+This project is a collection of useful developer tools built with React.

 ## Tools Included: